Randall Hall

 Randall C. Hall is an American politician who has served as a member of the Maine House of Representatives since December 7, 2022.
 He represents Maine's 74th House district.
 He formerly represented District 114.

+Legal issues

+On May 26, 2026, Hall pleaded guilty to violating Maine's clean elections law.
+He had falsified 17 signatures on his application to get clean elections funding through the state's clean elections fund for his 2024 re-election campaign.